-Poutine is perhaps considered one of the national dishes in Canada.
+Poutine is a comfort food found in Canada.
 It is a dish composed of potato fries, cheese curds, and topped with gravy.

 Considered fast food, Poutine is found throughout Canada and in some U.S. states.
 In fact, it is sold in some outlets of fast food chains like McDonald's, KFC and Wendy's.
 It is also readily available at food shops, pubs, hockey arenas and roadside food wagons.

 Today our featured recipe is from Ricardo Cuisine.

 Photo credit: Ricardo Cuisine

 If you are willing to try making this popular dish at home you can use this recipe.